FrankFundel/DistillDIFT/README.md

 # ToDo
 - Save features layerwise as groups and evualate them per group
-- Save results in log file
-- Make plot more beautiful

 - DistributedDataParallel
 - Try not loading onto GPU when cached